stijn-dejongh/lovecraft_public_domain/raw_converts/iwe.md

 began to develop a kind of mixed anger and discouragement.
 While patience would of course win in the end, I saw that my searching would have to be minute, tireless, and long-continued.

-  Two o&rsquo;clock found me still wandering vainly through strange corridors&mdash;constantly feeling my way, looking alternately at my helmet and at the corpse, and jotting data on my scroll with decreasing confidence.
-I cursed the stupidity and idle curiosity which had drawn me into this tangle of unseen walls&mdash;reflecting that if I had let the thing alone and headed back as soon as I had taken the crystal from the body, I would even now be safe at Terra Nova.
+  Two o'clock found me still wandering vainly through strange corridors--constantly feeling my way, looking alternately at my helmet and at the corpse, and jotting data on my scroll with decreasing confidence.
+I cursed the stupidity and idle curiosity which had drawn me into this tangle of unseen walls--reflecting that if I had let the thing alone and headed back as soon as I had taken the crystal from the body, I would even now be safe at Terra Nova.

-  Suddenly it occurred to me that I might be able to tunnel under the invisible walls with my knife, and thus effect a short cut to the outside&mdash;or to some outward-leading corridor.
-I had no means of knowing how deep the building&rsquo;s foundations were, but the omnipresent mud argued the absence of any floor save the earth.
+  Suddenly it occurred to me that I might be able to tunnel under the invisible walls with my knife, and thus effect a short cut to the outside--or to some outward-leading corridor.
+I had no means of knowing how deep the building's foundations were, but the omnipresent mud argued the absence of any floor save the earth.
 Facing the distant and increasingly horrible corpse, I began a course of feverish digging with the broad, sharp blade.

   There was about six inches of semi-liquid mud, below which the density of the soil increased sharply.
-This lower soil seemed to be of a different colour&mdash;a greyish clay rather like the formations near Venus&rsquo;s north pole.
+This lower soil seemed to be of a different colour--a greyish clay rather like the formations near Venus's north pole.
 As I continued downward close to the unseen barrier I saw that the ground was getting harder and harder.
 Watery mud rushed into the excavation as fast as I removed the clay, but I reached through it and kept on working.
 If I could bore any kind of a passage beneath the wall, the mud would not stop my wriggling out.